 - 2 years from the date you receive a letter rejecting your claim from the insurer’s Internal Dispute Resolution Department; or

 - 6 years from when you first became aware or should have reasonably become aware of your loss (e.g within 6 years from the date of the motor vehicle accident, theft or flood)

 NOTE: If you have received a letter of rejection from the insurer’s IDR department, the two year time limit will apply.

 WHAT IF I HAVE MY CAR REPAIRED BY THE OTHER DRIVER’S INSURANCE COMPANY?

 Sometimes the other driver’s insurance company will offer to repair you car for you.
-Always get legal advice prior to accepting such an offer because if you are unhappy with the repairs you do not have access to the Financial Ombudsman Service and your only option will be to take the other driver’s insurance company to court – and this can be expensive and risky!
+Always get legal advice prior to accepting such an offer because if you are unhappy with the repairs you do not have access to AFCA and your only option will be to take the other driver’s insurance company to court – and this can be expensive and risky!

 NEED SOME MORE HELP?